 Data at Rest: The RAP database is SQL19 and adheres to the VA SQL 19 Baseline.
-Transparent Data Encryption (TDE) encrypts the database files and database backups (data at rest).
+TDE encrypts the database files and database backups (data at rest).

 Data in Transit: For data transmissions between the RAP application and the database, the 'Force Encryption' setting, which encrypts data in transit, is set to 'Yes'.
-In addition, FIPS is enabled on the SQL VMs and TLS 1.2 is enabled.

-Data in Transit: Data transfers between the RAP application and user are sent via Hypertext Transfer Protocol (HTTP), utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
+In addition, FIPS is enabled on the SQL Virtual Machines (VMs) and TLS 1.2 is enabled.
+Data transfers between the RAP application and user are sent via TLS, utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
 This link ensures that all data passed between the web server and the browser remain private and encrypted.
 The RAP Server safeguards against unencrypted sessions by forcing clients to send requests over https by sending a HTTP response header "Strict-Transport-Security" in the event attempts are made to establish a connection over HTTP.